-The procedure can help refine the shape of the neck and jawline.
+The procedure may alter the contour of the neck and jawline.
+Outcomes vary between individuals.

-Can lessen the visibility of neck creases or banding.
+May reduce the visibility of neck creases or muscle banding in selected patients.

 Results vary between individuals.
-Your surgeon will discuss the potential risks, benefits, and realistic outcomes during consultation.
+Your doctor will discuss the potential risks, benefits, and realistic outcomes during consultation.
+Detailed risks are included in our FAQs.

 Your health and well-being are our top priorities.
-During your consultation, your surgeon will assess your overall health, discuss your goals, and determine whether a neck lift is appropriate for you.
+During your consultation, your doctor will assess your overall health, discuss your goals, and determine whether a neck lift is appropriate for you.

 Common reasons people consider a neck lift include: